AardStarling/Search-and-Destroy-v3.0/STATEMENT ON BEING BANNED v1.0.0.md

 most important things you need to know.

 1\.
-Search and Destroy does not, has not, and will not ever contain malware or do anything to threaten its users safety whatsoever.
-Its development will remain entirely transparent, and it will remain subject to code audits *at all times* any *by any person*.
+Search and Destroy does not, has not, and will not ever contain malware or do anything to threaten its users safety in any way whatsoever.
+Its development will remain entirely transparent, and it will remain subject to code audits *at all times* and
+*by any person*.
 There is not and will not be any exception to this policy whatsoever.
 No exceptions.

 You need to understand very plainly: Lasher **wants** me to add malware to S&D.  He **wants** me to use it as a weapon against you, because if I do that, then he would be **right** and he could finally do what he has wanted to do for years now:  Post